Sensitive Choice

 Dust mites

-They live in soft furnishings such as beds, bedding, carpets, upholstered furniture, soft toys and clothing, and are mostly found in people’s homes rather than public spaces.
+Dust mites thrive in warm and humid environments, and can live in soft furnishings such as beds, bedding, carpets, upholstered furniture, soft toys or clothing and are primarily found inside homes.
+Mould also encourages dust mite growth.

 Dust mite allergens do not typically remain airborne for long but dust-raising activities such as vacuuming, dusting, playing on the floor and moving about in bed will stir them up.